4d/docs/website/translated_docs/es/Extensions/develop-components.md

 ## Básicos

-Creating and installing 4D components is carried out directly from 4D:
+La creación e instalación de los componentes 4D se realiza directamente desde 4D:

 - To install a component, you simply need to copy the component files into the [`Components` folder of the project](Project/architecture.md).
 Puede utilizar alias o atajos.
 - A project can be both a matrix and a "host", in other words, a matrix project can itself use one or more components.
 Sin embargo, un componente no puede utilizar subcomponentes por sí mismo.